Royal Rendezvous

 Royal Rendezvous is a solitaire card game which uses two decks of playing cards shuffled together.
 It is also known as Royal Appointment.

 Rules

-All eight aces and one deuce (2 card) of each suit are separated for the shuffled deck of cards.
+All eight aces and one deuce (2 cards) of each suit are separated for the shuffled deck of cards.
 Four aces (one for each suit) are placed in a row to form the Upper Aces.
 The remaining four aces are placed in a row below the Upper Aces to form the Lower Aces.
 Two deuces are placed at each side of the Aces.
 The formation of the Upper and Lower Aces and the Deuces should somewhat look like this:

 Then, sixteen cards are dealt below the formation in any convenient way possible.
 As a suggestion, they should form two rows of eight cards.
 They form the reserve.

 The above formation above represents the foundations.
 The Upper Aces are built up by suit to Kings.
 The Lower Aces are built up by suit in twos; same goes for the Deuces.
 Therefore, the building order is as follows: